c0d3-vp/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Lines 57 & 59.
+It's declaring the const as a callback.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Assign a more generic and reusable name.
 c.
 What is the lexical scope of `newRoll`?
+Only what's found in this function, which in this case is the name parameter;

 ### Task 2c - Exit Ticket